 - Moving home may become difficult, as your new home will need to meet your lender’s criteria

 - Ending a lifetime mortgage early can often result in heavy redemption penalties

 - You pay interest on the loan and interest on the accruing interest amount

 - You can’t get a lifetime mortgage if you have an existing mortgage on your home – The only way to do this is by using a lifetime mortgage to repay your outstanding mortgage balance in full.

 Lenders vary in what they’ll offer each individual and also how they carry out their assessments.
 For instance, some lenders will only consider applicants aged 55 or over.
 Other lenders may offer flexibility when assessing the age of an applicant.
 Health conditions and lifestyle choices such as whether or not you smoke can also play a part in how your application is assessed.

 Your home itself can be a factor for when lenders make their assessments.
-For instance, the type, condition and property value are usually assessed.
+For instance, your property type, condition and property value will be assessed.
 This is so lenders can be confident that they’ll be able to recover their funds once needed.

 In all honesty, each person’s situation will vary.
-You can get an accurate answer by speaking to a specialist.
-Not only will they assess your circumstances, but they’ll also guide you on whether or not a lifetime mortgage is right for you.
+You can get an accurate idea by speaking to a specialist.
+Not only will we assess your circumstances, but we’ll also guide you on whether or not a lifetime mortgage is right for you.
 Our advisors can also search for the best deals available, ensuring your financial affairs are watertight.